The Formosan Christian Church of Dallas

 A. The Meeting shall be called monthly by the Moderator.

-B. The Meeting may be called by the Pastor or by a Council Officer authorized by one-third of the Executive Council Officers.
+B. The Meeting may be called by the Pastor or by a Council Officer authorized by one-third of the Deacons Officers.

 4. The Public Meetings: